From real affine geometry to complex geometry: Introduction.

 Finally define two charts, $(h_m)$ on $U\subseteq V(v)$ and $(h'_m)$ on $U'\subseteq V(v')$, to be \emph{locally equivalent} if any $x\in U$ has an open neighbourhood $W$ such that $(h_m|_W)$ is equivalent to the pull-back of $(h'_m|_{W'})$ to $V(v)$, where $W'=(p|_{V(v')})^{-1}(p(W))$.

-\begin{definition} An \emph{atlas} (for a log smooth structure on $X=X_0(\check B,\check \P,s)$, of type defined by $\varphi$) is a system of locally equivalent charts with supports covering $X$.
+\begin{definition} An \emph{atlas} (for a log smooth structure on $X=X_0(\check B,\check \P,s)$, of type defined by $\varphi$) is a system of locally equivalent charts.
 A \emph{log smooth structure} on $X$ (of type defined by $\varphi$) is a maximal atlas on the complement of a closed subset $Z\subseteq X$ of codimension two which does not contain any toric stratum.

 A \emph{pre-polarized toric log CY-pair} is a scheme of the form $X=X_0(\check B,\check \P,s)$ together with a polarization $\varphi$ of $(B,\P)$ and a log smooth structure. \end{definition}

 A (formal) toric degeneration of CY-pairs $(\pi:\X\to T,\D)$ induces a log smooth structure on the central fibre.
 Theorem~3.22 and Definition~4.17 in \cite{logmirror} describe the set of log smooth structures on $X$ potentially arising in this way, as a quasi-affine subvariety of the space of sections of a coherent sheaf $\shLS^+_{\pre,X}$ supported on $X_\sing$.
 On $V( v)$ this sheaf is isomorphic to $\bigoplus_e \O_{V_e}$ where the sum runs over all $e:v\to\rho$ with $\dim\rho=n-1$.
 A section $(f_e)_e$ of $\shLS^+_{\pre,V( v)}= \bigoplus_e \O_{V_e}$ over $U\subseteq V( v)\setminus Z$ defined by a log smooth structure obeys the following compatibility condition along toric strata of codimension two.
 Consider an $(n-2)$-cell $\tau\in\P$ with $v\in\tau$, let $\rho_1,\ldots,\rho_l$ be a cyclic ordering of the $(n-1)$-cells containing $\tau$ and write $h:v\to \tau$.
 Let $\check d_{ \rho_i}\in\Lambda_{\rho_i}^\perp\subseteq \Lambda_v^*$ be generators compatible with this cyclic ordering.
 It turns out the following condition is satisfied by tuples $(f_e)$ defining a log structure: